onomondo/nrf-softsim/README.md

-Well, that is greatly simplified.
-Anyway, step 5 is actually a SIM command as well `AUTHENTICATE EVEN` and it is running the `milenage algorithm` that also creates session keys etc (and checks that the network in fact isn't an imposter).
+That is greatly simplified.
+Step 5 is a SIM command as well `AUTHENTICATE EVEN` and it is running the `milenage algorithm` that also creates session keys etc (and checks that the network in fact isn't an imposter).

 The milenage algorithm is `AES` based and we utilize the KMU through the `psa_crypto` API to implement this.
 This means that the keys are _very_ protected and once written they can't ever be extracted.
 Instead they are used by refernce in the crypto engine.

-Pretty smooth.

 #### Provisioning SoftSIMs